 31. Kodaikanal (448 km)

 Another paradisiacal hill town in Tamil Nadu, Kodaikanal is settled around the pretty Kodai Lake.
 You can boat on the lake, walk through Bryant Park, trek on Coaker’s Walk, go on a plantation tour or head to the solar observatory for incredible views.
-You will have no trouble in finding good hotels in Kodaikanal that range from lodges and guesthouses to budget and luxury ones.
+You will have no trouble in finding good hotels in Kodaikanal that range from lodges and guesthouses to luxury to budget hotels in Bangalore .
 Wow, this is a long list, but still incomplete!
 Whether you are heading to any of the hill stations mentioned above or someplace else, be sure to tell about your experience in the comments below.
 So, Get!
 Set!
 Go!